Gippsland's First Mobility Clinic Starting March 2026!

 With over 15 years of experience across Prosthetics & Orthotics and broader healthcare roles, Amelia has brought together a diverse range of skills and experiences to establish Ortho Advantage — a service uniquely adapted to the Gippsland community.

-Early in her career, Amelia worked in the Solomon Islands, teaching Ponseti casting methods and boots-and-bars techniques from Strathclyde University.
+Amelia specialises in neuromuscular orthotics and passionate about giving people the tools and access to live their best lives.
+She has worked extensively in Australia, including roles at Westmead Children’s Hospital, Royal Children’s Hospital, Hunter Prosthetics and Orthotics, and Bass Coast Health.
+Throughout her career, Amelia worked in the Solomon Islands at the National Hospital teaching Ponseti casting methods and boots-and-bars techniques from Strathclyde University.
 She founded an amputation prevention program and community partnership project with one of the Solomon Islands’ largest coconut oil producers to employ people with disabilities in making coconut bowls for retail.
-Amelia has also worked extensively in Australia, including roles at Westmead Children’s Hospital, Royal Children’s Hospital, and Bass Coast Health.

-Outside of Prosthetics & Orthotics, Amelia has pursued diverse interests — from sailing and riding to London via the west coast, to applying P&O skills in pottery, hempcrete building, and cabinetry.
+Outside of Prosthetics & Orthotics, Amelia has pursued diverse interests — from tour cycling and ocean crossings, to pottery, hempcrete building, and cabinetry.

 Amelia Bright studied Prosthetics & Orthotics at La Trobe University and has gained valuable experience working in hospitals and community health services throughout Australia, Haiti and Vanuatu.
 Since returning to Gippsland she has made a significant impact on the Gippsland community by founding several businesses dedicated to improving accessibility to locally grown foods.